deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 Both of these requirements meant that a flexible data format such as JSON would not be ideal and the team invested in researching transport encoding formats the would provide stronger assurances about the data being transmitted.
-While there are some ways to give greater guarantees for JSON, using for example JSON Schema, this still leaves a lot to be desired, including a lack of well defined mechanisms for schema evolution, and still leaves us with sub-par encoding and decoding performance of JSON itself.
+While there are some ways to give greater guarantees for JSON, such as [JSON Schema](https://json-schema.org/), these still leave a lot to be desired, including a lack of well defined mechanisms for schema evolution, not to mention the sub-par encoding and decoding performance of JSON itself.

 ## Deciding on an Encoding Format